40-percent/40percent-wiki/why.md

   and two central thumb keys that give easy access to two additional layers.
-On those layers, numbers and symbols have familiar locations, function keys line the bottom row, and navigation and editing keys line the nav/edit layer's home row.
+On those layers, numbers and symbols have familiar locations, function keys line the bottom row, and navigation and editing keys are the home row of the nav/edit layer.
 The keymap was designed with familiar elements for easier initial use but also with more efficient layer-based alternatives that can be grown into.